pakeeza29/game-craft-advanced/README.md

-# 🎮 GameHub React App
+# 🎮 GameCraft React App

 A modern, feature-rich gaming discovery platform built with React, React Query, Zustand, and the RAWG Games API.
 Deployed on **Vercel**, fully open-source on **GitHub**, and engineered with performance, scalability, and clean architecture in mind.